haberdashPI/vscode-master-key/notes.md

   - check that the palette shows up automaticlaly (or not) depending on config setting
   + check that change mode affects how palette responds to input

+TODO: trouble running tests, try running each one individually

 NEW TEST: visual keybinding display
     - verify that keys with bindings show up and have color
     - verify that keys without bindings show up as blank